mattstauffer/markdown-rich-email-generator/resources/emailcontent/welcome.md

 --intro

 # Thanks for subscribing to my newsletter!
-I'll be sharing my thoughts and advice on how to be an excellent developer, designer, or project manager.
-I write and podcast about code, but this newsletter will be more about how to be good--to others, to yourself, to your career, to your family and friends.
-How to do--whatever it is you do--well.
+I blog, podcast, and speak a lot, and share links here about everything I've done lately and will be doing soon.

+But more importantly, I'll be sharing thoughts here that I don't have any space for elsewhere&mdash;about business and our real lives and about how you can do whatever it is that you do the best it can be done.

-And as always, please let me know--what else do you want to read and hear about?
+And as always, please let me know&mdash;what else do you want to read and hear about?

 ***